sourcegraph/deploy-sourcegraph/docs/migrate.md

 7. The previous step produces a fresh base state, so you will need to reconfigure your cluster by following the relevant steps in [configure.md](configure.md) (e.g. exposing ports, applying your site config, enabling other services like language servers, Prometheus, Alertmanager, Jaeger, etc.).

-   If you were previously configuring Gradle and Artifactory for the Java Language Server, you'll now need to set those options via environment variables instead of just the site configuration. [configure/xlang/java/README.md](../configure/xlang/java/README.md#Gradle-and-Aritfactory-configuration) contains information about the environment variables that you'll need to set.

    **Downtime ends once installation and configuration is complete**

 ## Why is there a new deployment strategy?